 Big management and leadership issues.
 A revolving door of presidents, who have come in an out failing to set the organization on the right financial and strategic track.
 This has led to major mission confusion and a sense of displacement and it makes undergoing a period of change under the current president very tough.
 A lot of staff have just lost energy and faith that positive change change is sustainable.
 High turnover means constant leaks in capacity and knowledge, so projects and structures get disjointed regularly.

 Lack of functioning hierarchy means that things like internal communications and change management are wildly neglected, so morale issues tend to sink in and stay.

 A lot of outdated and malfunctioning tech and procedures.
 An HR department that employees avoid, rather than turn to for help.

 Advice to Management

 I applied online.
-The process took 1+ week – interviewed at Freedom House.
+The process took a week.
+I interviewed at Freedom House.